Guide to CCTV Cameras

 Typically, the image quality of most modern surveillance systems is referred to in terms of definition (High Definition, Full High Definition etc.) and is measured in Mega Pixels (MP).
 Older analogue technology systems image quality of cameras is measured in Television Lines or TVL.
 The higher the Mega Pixel or TVL, the higher the image quality.

-But before you go rushing off to buy a 4MP Full High Definition camera because the salesman has told you it is the best thing since the invention of sliced bread – wait a minute!
+But before you go rushing off to buy a 6MP Full High Definition or even an 8MP Ultra High Definition camera because the salesman has told you it is the best thing since the invention of sliced bread – wait a minute!
 No amount of resolution will give you the image you want without the use of the correct camera lens.
 For example, you will not be able to effectively identify a person at 50m range with a 3.6mm wide angle lens.
 The person will just be too small due to the wide field of view.

 Analogue High Definition & HD-SDi

-Many customers want to upgrade existing systems to High Definition or Full High Definition but find the cost of having to replace cables too expensive.
+Many customers want to upgrade their existing analogue systems to High Definition or Full High Definition but find the cost of having to replace cables too expensive.
 This is only necessary if installing an IP based system.
-Thankfully there is now AHD and HD-SDi as we as a number of other options.
-These technologies allow people to upgrade to HD or FHD without having to upgrade their cable infrastructure.
+Thankfully there are now new technologies such as AHD.
+These technologies allow people to upgrade to HD, FHD and eve UHD without having to upgrade their cable infrastructure.